Skip to Content

 The Kuju Mountain range is one of the most spectacular regions on the island of Kyushu in southern Japan.
 Hiking to Mount Kuju and the surrounding peaks was one of my favorite adventures of my three week trip around Kyushu Island.
 In this blog post, I’ll share all of the details you need to know …

-Read More about Hiking The Kuju Mountain Range In Kyushu, Japan
+Read More about Hiking The Kuju Mountain Range in Kyushu, Japan

 The Mount Taharayama hike leads you on a steep ascent up to an epic, rocky ridgeline before you descend down into the forest to discover a 10th-century stone buddha carved into the cliff wall.
 It’s an adventure with a tomb-raider vibe and is definitely sure to have you off-the-beaten path and out there amongst the …